 The only monetary rewards that donors may receive are prizes if they make it to the top of our donor ranking.

 That hinges on how much promise your project has.

 - Do you have some donors who already trust you?
 Convince them to donate, then bring them on the platform to register their donations.
 As early donors they’ll be rewarded richly by the scoring.

 - Do you know any of the top donors?
-If the #1 donors is an AI specialist but your project is in animal rights, getting in touch with a top donor who is a specialist in your field may pay off even if they’re only donor #8 because animal rights donors will tend to follow the recommendations of other animal rights donors.
+If the #1 donor is an AI specialist but your project is in animal rights, getting in touch with a top donor who is a specialist in your field may pay off even if they’re only donor #8 because animal rights donors will tend to follow the recommendations of other animal rights donors.